Enabling SSO (Single Sign-On) is an integration that's available with the Growth Plan and Mighty Pro.

-The benefit of SSO is a unified member experience between a Mighty Network and your external website or service, and it moves member account management and profile settings externally.
+The benefit of SSO is a unified member login experience between your Mighty Network and your external website or service.
+With the SSO integration in place, you control and manage account settings for members externally.

 For this reason, it’s also a feature that requires you to have an established external service and an experienced technical team to ensure everything works smoothly.